If you made any changes in Pure these will be visible here soon.

 Education/Academic qualification

-Microbiology, PhD, University of Western Australia
+Microbiology, PhD, Phenotypic and genotypic characterisation of bacteriophages of Clostridium difficile, University of Western Australia

 3 Jan 200015 Dec 2003